 With every year that passes, it becomes ever more apparent that migrating to the cloud is the only way for companies to truly compete and remain relevant in the long-term.

-A growing number of businesses, from freshly-launched start-ups to Fortune 500 giants, are adopting cloud computing, meaning that CIOs and business owners alike are met with an overwhelming number of providers, features, products, services, hybrid solutions and training options to consider.
+When assessing cloud providers, CIOs and business owners alike are met with an overwhelming number of providers, features, products, services, hybrid solutions, and training options to consider.

 Similarly, IT professionals are looking at which products they should build their skillsets on to gain that competitive advantage in the job market, and rightly so.

-According to Gartner’s estimations, the value of the worldwide public cloud service market will balloon to $331.2B by 2022; that’s a compound annual growth rate of 12.6%.
+According to Gartner’s estimations, the value of the worldwide public cloud service market will balloon to $494.7bn by the end of 2022; that’s a compound annual growth rate of 20.4%.